tablecheck/mongoid-ultra/README.md

 ## Maintainership

-Mongoid CE is shepherded by the team at TableCheck.
+Mongoid Ultra is shepherded by the team at TableCheck.
 TableCheck have been avid Mongoid users since 2013, contributing over 150 PRs to Mongoid and MongoDB Ruby projects.
 TableCheck uses Mongoid to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.